ashwanthkumar/gocd-build-github-pull-requests/README.md

 **Usage:**

+* Make sure plugins are loaded.
+Note: You can use [GoCD build status notifier](https://github.com/srinivasupadhya/gocd-build-status-notifier) to update status of Pull Requests with build status.
+![Plugins listing page][1]

-1. Assuming you already have a pipeline "ProjectA" for one of your repos, 'Extract Template' from the pipeline (if its not templatized already).
+* Assuming you already have a pipeline "ProjectA" for one of your repos
+![Original pipeline][2]
+![Original pipeline material listing page][3]

+* 'Extract Template' from the pipeline, if its not templatized already (this is optional step)
+![Pipelines listing page][4]
+![Extract template pop-up][5]

-2. Create new pipeline say "ProjectA-FeatureBranch" off of the extracted template (you can clone "ProjectA" pipeline to achieve this).
+* Create new pipeline say "ProjectA-FeatureBranch" off of the extracted template.
+You can clone "ProjectA" pipeline to achieve this.
+![Pipelines listing page after extract template][6]
+![Clone pipeline pop-up][7]

-3. In the materials configuration for your newly created pipeline, you will see that there is a new material for each of the plugins you have installed (Git Feature Branch, Github, Stash or Gerrit).
-4. Select one of these new materials, fill in the details and the plugin will build the pull requests from the given material.
+* In the materials configuration for your newly created pipeline, you will see that there is a new material for each of the plugins you have installed (Git Feature Branch, Github, Stash or Gerrit).
+Select one of these new materials, fill in the details and the plugin will build the pull requests from the given material.
+![Select GitHub drop-down][8]
+![Add GitHub drop-down][9]
+![New pipeline material listing page][10]

-5. You can delete the old material that is left over from cloning your pipeline.
+* You can delete the old material that is left over from cloning your pipeline.
+![Delete old material pop-up][11]

+## Behavior
+- First run of the new pipeline will be off of 'master' branch.
+This creates base PR-Revision map.
+It also serves as sanity check for newly created pipeline.

+- From then on, any new change (new PR create / new commits to existing PR) will trigger the new pipeline.
+Only the top commit in the PR will show up in build cause.
+![New pipeine schedule][12]

+- PR details (id, author etc.) will be available as environement variable for tasks to consume.

+- Build status notifier plugin will update Pull Request with build status
+![On successful run of new pipeline][13]

 ### Github